 - Data cube: A 3-dimensional data product often produced using IFS data.
-Typically, this has two spatial dimensions (e.g., right ascension and declination) and one spectral dimension (wavelength).
+Typically, this has 2 spatial dimensions (e.g., right ascension and declination) and one spectral dimension (wavelength).
 This may be produced from a single exposure or multiple dithered and/or mosaiced exposures.
-Generally such 'cubes' are strictly more like long rectangular prisms with the wavelength axis containing substantially more elements than the spatial axes.
+Generally such "cubes" are strictly more like long rectangular prisms with the wavelength axis containing substantially more elements than the spatial axes.

 - Pixel/Spaxel/Voxel: A pixel refers to a physical detector pixel that is read out by some series of electronics.
-A spaxel ('spatial pixel') refers to a spatial element of a reconstructed data cube, while a voxel ('volume pixel') refers to a volume element (spatial x spatial x spectral) of a data cube.
+A spaxel (spatial pixel) refers to a spatial element of a reconstructed data cube, while a voxel (volume pixel) refers to a volume element (spatial × spatial × spectral) of a data cube.
 Each spaxel in a data cube therefore has an associated spectrum composed of many voxels.

 - Slice: Multi-use term.
 This can either refer to an element of the slicing unit that chops up the focal plane (for slicer-type IFUs), or to an image at a single wavelength plane extracted from the reconstructed data cube.

 JWST MIRI MRS